WurstCommander/Win10AppRemove/README.md

    All apps without the comment character are removed.

-3. Start Windows Power Shell with admin rights (right click and "run as administrator") and start the script.
+3. Start Windows Power Shell *with admin rights* (right click and "run as administrator") and start the script.
+Without admin rights the    script will do nothing.

 ### List of apps which are currently supported: ###